HRDAG Welcomes New Staff, Interns and Fellow

 Three new Data Science & Human Rights Interns have joined for the summer, too.

-Sajel Galhotra, who just graduated from Stanford University with a bachelor of science in Mathematical and Computational Science, will be contributing to projects on police violence in Puerto Rico and civilian causalities in Syria.
-MyKayla Green, who just graduated from Princeton University with a bachelor of arts in African American Studies and a certificate in Statistics in Machine Learning, will be pushing forward projects in Chicago, Puerto Rico and Syria.
+Sajel Galhotra, who just graduated from Stanford University with a bachelor of science in Mathematical and Computational Science, will be contributing to projects on police violence in Puerto Rico and civilian casualities in Syria.
+MiKayla Green, who just graduated from Princeton University with a bachelor of arts in African American Studies and a certificate in Statistics in Machine Learning, will be pushing forward projects in Chicago, Puerto Rico and Syria.
 And Sierra Wells, a rising senior at Stanford University working toward a bachelor of arts in International Relations with a minor in Data Science, is collaborating on a variety of projects, including the cleaning and analyzing of data on the use of force by police in Puerto Rico, in partnership with Kilómetro Cero.

 “I am very excited to work with a team so dedicated to high-impact, community-engaged human rights work,” says Sajel.